ualib/agda-algebras/README.md

 bundle exec jekyll build
 ```

-In practice, we use the script `generate-md`, to process the lagda files and put the resulting markdown output in the right place, and then using the script `jekyll-serve` to invoke the following commands
+In practice, we use the script `generate-md`, *inside the UALib directory*, to process the `.lagda` files and put the resulting markdown output in the right place, and then using the script `jekyll-serve` to invoke the following commands

 ```
 cp html/UALib.md index.md